pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 > * CheckM2 is reported to be more accurate and faster for both bacterial and archaeal lineages, especially when dealing with novel or very reduced-genome lineages (e.g., candidate phyla, CPR/DPANN) where classical marker-gene methods may struggle.
 > * The database of CheckM2 can be updated more rapidly with new high-quality reference genomes, which supports scalability and improved performance over time.
 >
-> If you’re working with MAGs from under-represented taxa (novel lineages) or very small genomes (streamlined bacteria/archaea), CheckM2 tends to give more reliable estimates of completeness/contamination.
+> If you're working with MAGs from underrepresented taxa (novel lineages) or very small genomes (streamlined bacteria/archaea), CheckM2 tends to give more reliable estimates of completeness/contamination.
 For more “standard” microbial genomes from well-studied taxa, CheckM1 may still work well, but you may benefit from the improved performance with CheckM2.
 >
 {: .comment}